-The db2schema.bnd bind file is automatically bound when the database is created or migrated on DB2 servers on Linux, UNIX, and Windows, and exists only on these types of servers.
+The db2schema.bnd bind file is automatically bound when the database is created or upgraded, or a fix pack is applied on DB2 servers on Linux, UNIX, and Windows, and exists only on these types of servers.
 This bind file is located at the server and should be bound manually (from the server), if the package was intentionally dropped by a user or if an SQL1088W (+1088) warning is received after database creation or upgrade.